 Hagar and Ishmael in the Rest of Genesis

-Sarah recognizes the change in circumstances within the household in an incident that is recorded in Genesis 21:9, “Sarah saw that the son whom Hagar the Egyptian had borne to Abraham was mocking.”
+Sarah recognizes the change in circumstances within the household in an incident that is recorded in Genesis 21:9: “Sarah saw that the son whom Hagar the Egyptian had borne to Abraham was mocking.”
 Whatever it was that Sarah saw caused a visceral response; in her estimation, Hagar had to leave.
-Regardless of the nature of the action, Sarah was concerned that Ishmael may take the inheritance away from her now-viable son, Isaac, when she said in verse 10 “‘Get rid of that slave woman and her son, for that slave woman's son will never share in the inheritance with my son Isaac.’”
+Regardless of the nature of the action, Sarah was concerned that Ishmael might take the inheritance away from her now-viable son, Isaac, when she said in verse 10: “‘Get rid of that slave woman and her son, for that slave woman's son will never share in the inheritance with my son Isaac.’”

 The issue of Ishmael’s rights of inheritance are made explicit in this passage.
 Sarah does not consider Ishmael to be her legal son despite the original impetus that appeared in Genesis 16:2.
 This again raises the issue that has previously been considered in theory.
 In the Mesopotamian legal codes, the child of a slave could claim a portion of the inheritance unless the father was the one who emancipated the slave mother and thus made the inheritance claim void.

 Abraham’s reluctance to dismiss Hagar and Ishmael demonstrates the care and concern that he had for his firstborn son.
 He had already appealed to God to recognize Ishmael as the one who would be recognized as his legitimate heir and the one who would fulfill the covenant (17:18).
 God had said that the child of the covenant would be Isaac (vs. 19), and in the narrative in Genesis 21:12 and 13, He again repeated the plan to work out His purposes through Isaac.